SmartRecipe/SmartRecipeRecommender/Frontend/README.md

 ### Ingredient API

-Ingredient is the most basic data in the application.
-Most logic revolves around a list of ingredients of a user.
+Most of the business logic of the application revolves around a list of ingredients of a user.
 Each ingredient comprises of following fields.

 * id : String
 * name : String
 * qty : String
 * unit : String
+* userId : String (Associates the ingredient with a user)

 ### Recipe API